a-b-street/abstreet/book/src/trafficsim/gridlock.md

   - Group both stop sign and traffic signal intersections when looking for uber-turns.
 Even a single traffic signal surrounded by tiny roads with stop signs is causing problems.

+## Strategy for resolving

+Because there are so many different causes all tangled together, my approach is to simplify the simulation as much as possible.
+A problem is much easier to understand and fix when it's isolated.
+I've been trying this to get the downtown weekday scenario to complete.
+A list of different techniques to simplify, in no particular order:

+- Use the `--infinite_parking` flag to just let everyone park directly in their destination buildings.
+This is useful since downtown has many large parking garages with high capacity, but I don't have a data source describing them.
+- Use the `--disable_turn_conflicts` flag, which greatly reduces realism, but lets conflicting turns happen simultaneously.
+(Even with this and other flags, downtown still gridlocks!)
+It also disables traffic signals, so bad inferred timing isn't an issue.
+- Use the `--disable_block_the_box` flag to workaround short roads.
+- If you notice problems forming from cars stacking up behind slower cyclists, there's no over-taking implemented yet.
+Use the scenario modifiers to convert all biking trip to driving.
+- If all else fails, use the scenario modifiers to bluntly cancel some percentage of all trips.

+An example outcome of following all of this for the downtown map is to discover patterns in the Soundcast demand model.
+Lots of trips pour into Harborview in the morning, and with `--infinite_parking`, they still take a few seconds to enter the building through the driveway, causing lots of vehicles to stack up behind.

 ## Fixing data used in simulation